-The Prescott Fire Department provides a high level of Fire Prevention, Fire Control and Emergency Services, to the residents of the City of Prescott and its surrounding communities.
+The Prescott Fire Department provides a high level of Fire Prevention, Fire Suppression and All-Hazard Response Services, to the residents of the City of Prescott and its surrounding communities.

 The area that is protected by the PFD covers large portions of wildland and wildland/urban interface.
 The department strives to maintain a 3-4 minute response time to most areas within the City of Prescott on all emergencies.

 The City of Prescott maintains an ISO rating of a 4 with 1 being the best.
 The average fire hydrant has a 1000-gallon per minute rating.
 The City has its own water supply for hydrants and Central Yavapai Fire District supplies water tenders for the urban areas around the City.